Analyze successful stores in existing markets

 - Close the window.

-- Save and close your project.
+- Save your project.

 In this tutorial, you analyzed your best-performing stores to identify unique characteristics and applied this and other known criteria to a search for the most suitable expansion market.
 You then created submarkets within the selected market and analyzed them to narrow the search to the most suitable neighborhoods.
 Your final suitability analysis was conducted on available commercial sites to identify the best location.
 Finally, you ran summary reports and infographics to validate the site's selection and create supporting information to share.